RijuMukherjee1998/AntiCheatSystem/README.md

 # AntiCheatSystem

 Goal of the project:-
-To create an Anti Cheat System for Multlayer FPS games like Battlefield and COD which are infested by hackers.
+To create an Anti Cheat System for Multlayer FPS games like Battlefield,COD,ApexLegends,Warzone and several others which are infested by hackers.
 This system will be able to combat cheat software and provides safe environment for multiplayer games.
 So let us all join hands and kill these cheat softwares once and for all---> Plz contribute to the project and help the awesome gamers out there to enjoy the game free of hassle.

+Code Maturity:
+=>Code is not at all mature and is ready to take in new changes.
+=>System Base in Development.

 Updates:
-Until now the code is in developement and it is capable to kill processes that are requested by user.
+=> It is capable to kill processes that are requested by user.
+=> Networking Capabilities are now on, Client now can communicate with game server.
 Making further changes to the code...(currently in a very basic form.)

 Note: